Brighton High School, Boston Public Schools, 25 Warren St. MA 02135

 MIT students who develop projects around these ideas may apply for support from the Public Service Center's Internships program.
 Please check the program descriptions and deadlines and talk to program staff to determine which is most appropriate for your needs and project.

-If you want to volunteer or you have funding from outside the PSC that enables you to work on this project, that's great!
+If you want to volunteer or you have funding from outside the PKG Center that enables you to work on this project, that's great!
 However, please do let us know if you work on a project you saw advertised here, even if you don't use our funds.
-And remember, the PSC staff are happy to advise on service projects even if we are not funding them ourselves
+And remember, the PKG Center staff are happy to advise on service projects even if we are not funding them ourselves